abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/7-Angular-RxJS.md

 - We can use **Typescript** to define the type of the data emitted by the observable.

 - This is done by using **generics** with the `Observable` class.
+  - This is becase `Observable` is a generic class.
 - Example:

   ```ts